Efficient Perception, Planning, and Control Algorithm for Vision-Based Automated Vehicles

-However, the recall scores for the detection task of all models only decreased by approximately 0.02 when the pose task was included (last two rows of Table V); nearly 95$\%$ of the ground truth boxes could still be detected for simultaneous operation of all tasks.
-As shown in Table VI, the MTUNet$\_$1$\times$ model had the fastest inference speed of 40.77 FPS (24.52 ms/frame) of all the networks; this speed is comparable to that of the YOLOP model \cite{Don21}.
-Because MTUNet$\_$2$\times$ slightly outperformed MTUNet$\_$1$\times$ on several metrics (Table V), we conclude that MTUNet$\_$1$\times$ is the most efficient model for collaborating with controllers to achieve automated driving.
-Fig. 5 presents example MTUNet$\_$1$\times$ network outputs for traffic object and lane detection in all data sets.
+However, for all models, the inclusion of the pose task only decreased the recall scores for the detection task by approximately 0.02 (last two rows of Table V); nearly 95$\%$ of the ground truth boxes were still detected during when the models simultaneously performed all tasks.
+Following the method for efficiency analysis used in \cite{Bia18} (Sec.
+V. B. in \cite{Bia18}), this study computed the densities of the detection AP and road type accuracy scores using the data in the last row of Table V/VI.
+MTUNet$\_$1$\times$ had higher efficiency in terms of parameter utilization than did MTUNet$\_$2$\times$.
+MTUNet$\_$1$\times$ was 3.26 times smaller than MTUNet$\_$2$\times$ and achieved a 1.75 times faster inference speed (40.77 FPS); this speed is comparable to that of the YOLOP model \cite{Don21}.
+These results indicate that MTUNet$\_$1$\times$ is the most efficient model for collaborating with controllers to achieve automated driving.
+The MTUNet$\_$1$\times$ model can also be run on a low-performance computer with only a few gigabytes of GDDR memory.
+For a computer with a GTX 1050 Max-Q GPU with 640 CUDA cores and 4 GB of GDDR memory, the MTUNet$\_$1$\times$ model achieved an inference speed of 14.69 FPS for multi-task prediction.
+Fig. 5 presents example MTUNet$\_$1$\times$ network outputs for both traffic objects and lane detection on all datasets.